jito-foundation/ncn-template/simulation-test-detailed-guide.md

 }
 ```

-This function adds operators to the NCN by:
+This function:

-1. Creating each operator with the specified fee in basis points
+1. Creates each operator with the specified fee in basis points
-2. Initializing the relationship between the NCN and each operator
+2. Initializes the relationship between the NCN and each operator
-3. Warming up the relationship (activating it) in both directions
+3. Warms up the relationship (activating it) in both directions
-4. Adding each operator to the TestNcn struct
+4. Adds each operator to the TestNcn struct

 ### `add_vaults_to_test_ncn()`